jingwenh/Mutual-Fund-Web-Service/README.md

 ### Server vs. Serverless
 #### Design Decision
-In our design, we use serverless architectures for following reasons:
+In our design, we use serverless architecture for following reasons:
 * We have limited time to develop, so we try to focus on the services rather than underlying infrastructure
 * We have limited time to test our system online, so we directly develop our system online using AWS Lambda
 #### Downside, Challenge & Solution